Schematizing the Observer and the Epistemic Content of Theories: The Breakdown Scale and the Regimes of a Theory

 What does it mean to say that the theory cannot provide good models of systems outside its breakdown scales?
 One of the most important markers of this is that the quantities the theory attributes to the system lose unambiguous definition.
-For a Navier-Stokes fluid, for example, different sorts of thermometers that allow spatial discrimination on scales only a couple of orders of magnitude greater than the mean free path of the fluid's molecules will record markedly different ``temperatures'' depending on characteristics of the joint system that one can safely ignore at larger scales---the transparency of each thermometric system to the fluid's particles, for instance, and the exact distribution and pattern of collisions of the particles with the thermometer's molecules.
-As the fluid approaches turbulence, the values of all the its quantities begin to vary rapidly in time and eventually cannot be measured by any conventional means.
+For a Navier-Stokes fluid, for example, different sorts of thermometers that allow spatial discrimination on scales only a couple of orders of magnitude greater than the mean free path of the fluid's molecules will record markedly different ``temperatures'' depending on characteristics of the joint system that one can ignore at larger scales---the fine details of the fluid's convective flow in relation to the geometry of the thermometric system, for instance, and even the transparency of each thermometer to the fluid's particles.\footnote{See, \emph{e}.\emph{g}., \citeN{benedict-funds-temp-press} for detailed exposition of the complex interplay among theory, model and experiment one must take account of in attempting to define a physical quantity such as temperature based on the behavior of real measuring devices, that is, to render epistemic content to any representation of it, and to deploy it meaningfully in real applications of theory.
+It is not the most up-to-date reference with regard to the international agreement on defining the standard methods for the determination of temperature (for which see, \emph{e}.\emph{g}., \cite{crc-handbook-chem-phys-95}), but I have found no better guide to the nuts and bolts of thermometry when it comes to developing in a physically illuminating way how the mathematical models and the experimental techniques bear on each other.} As the fluid approaches turbulence, to take another example, the values of all its quantities begin to vary rapidly in time and eventually cannot be measured by any conventional means---the quantities are no longer well defined.
 In practice, all that can be measured are averages (usually time averages), leading to the application of the idea of ensemble averages and the development of statistical generalizations of the Navier-Stokes equations to treat the fluid flow \cite{foias-et-nse-turb}.

-As I discussed in \S\ref{sec:what-theory-is} above, one of the most striking features of breakdown scales is that all the quantities a theory attributes to the systems it treats lose definition at the same time when the system passes beyond one of them.
-This makes the idea unambiguous.
+This discussion shows how one cannot even define physical quantities---\emph{e}.\emph{g}., temperature---without explicit schematic representation of the observer, much less have understanding of how to employ their representations in scientific reasoning in ways that respect the regime of applicability.
+Without such a definition and such understanding, however, any theoretical proposition referring to temperature can have no epistemic content.
+The ideal of segregability enshrined in the standard view is illusory.